Pony-Driland/Website/AI-USAGE-POLICY.md

 common style already used by many other artists and industry projects in general), then there is no original style to protect, and the protection described in [Section 2.2](#22-what-we-protect) does not apply.

+### 2.4 Audio and Non-Visual Content Exception

+The protection described in [Section 2.2](#22-what-we-protect) only applies to content that has a **visual identity**.
+If a work has no visual identity, there is no visual style to protect, and this section applies instead.

+**Content covered by this section:**

+- Voice acting
+- Music and songs
+- Sound effects
+- Any other work that cannot have a visual identity

+**Recommendation for voice actors:**

+Always perform with a **fictional voice** (a character voice), never with your natural speaking voice.

+**Recommendation for musicians and sound designers:**

+Create material **for the project**, not personal signature work.
+Treat the audio you send as a contribution to Pony Driland, not as a portfolio piece.

+**Why this matters:**

+- A fictional voice belongs to the character.
+If it is ever cloned, the clone copies the character, not you.
+- Your natural voice stays out of the project material.
+It cannot be cloned from something that was never recorded.
+- This protects your real identity, your real voice, and your future work.

+**What this means in practice:**

+- The project may use AI to process, adapt, remix, or clone the **audio** you performed or composed.
+- The project will **not** ask you to record with your natural voice.
+- If you choose to use your natural voice anyway, you do so knowing that it is **not** protected by Section 2.2.

 ---